-3 credit hours.
-Prerequisite: any 200-level sociology course or consent of department chair.
+4 credit hours.
+Prerequisite: POL 204 or consent of department chair.
 Offered spring.

 SOC 318: Law and Society

 Law as a social institution is examined.
 Attention is given to theories of law; law as it relates to social control and social change; the organization, making, implementation, and impact of law; and the profession and practice of law.